SherG/tester1/site/content/post/privacy-policy.md

 ---
 ## Introduction

-This Privacy Policy outlines Inner Strength Fitness Consulting, LLC ("we", "our" or "the Company") practices with respect to information collected from users who access our website at https://isfny.com ("Site"), or otherwise share personal information with us (collectively: "Users").
+This Privacy Policy outlines <a href="https://www.chamberofcommerce.com/new-york-ny/1338881613-inner-strength-fitness" target="blank">Inner Strength Fitness Consulting, LLC</a> ("we", "our" or "the Company") practices with respect to information collected from users who access our website at https://isfny.com ("Site"), or otherwise share personal information with us (collectively: "Users").

 ### Grounds for data collection